Systron010/exxcellent/README.md

 # Program successfully finished.
 ```

-Hence, the solution of the chalenges are:
+Hence, the solution of the challenges are:
 - The day with the smallest temperature spread is day 14
 - The team with the smallest goal distance is 'Aston_Villa'

-## --- Tasks (Copied from exxcellent / programming-challenge) ---
+## --- Tasks (Copied from exxcellent/programming-challenge) ---

 Weather